BrightstarDB/BrightstarDB/doc/src/Developing_Portable_Apps.rst

 BrightstarDB.Portable.DLL and one of the following extension DLLs:

   - BrightstarDB.Portable.Desktop.DLL for .NET 4.5 applications
-  - BrightstarDB.Portable.Phone.DLL for Windows Phone 8 applications
   - BrightstarDB.Portable.Silverlight.DLL for Silverlight 5 applications
-  - BrightstarDB.Portable.Store.DLL for Windows store applications.
   - BrightstarDB.Portable.Android for Android applications.
   - BrightstarDB.Portable.iOS for iOS applications.
+  - BrightstarDB.Portable.MonoTouch for MonoTouch applications.
+  - BrightstarDB.Portable.Universal81 for Windows 8/Windows Phone 8.1 applications

 Alternatively you can include just the relevant project files in your application solution and build them as part of your application build.